dotnet/csharplang/proposals/collection-literals.md

     * A literal without any `spread_element` expressions has *known length*.

-    * If at least one `spread_element` can not have its count of elements determined, then the literal is considered to have an *unknown length*.
+    * If at least one `spread_element` cannot have its count of elements determined, then the literal is considered to have an *unknown length*.

     * Each `spread_element` can have a different type and a different `Length` or `Count` property than the other elements.